-Why Can’t We Admit That Ukraine Is Winning?
+Why Can’t the West Admit That Ukraine Is Winning?

-The West has become too accustomed to thinking of its side as stymied, ineffective, or incompetent.
+America has become too accustomed to thinking of its side as stymied, ineffective, or incompetent.

 About the author: Eliot A. Cohen is a contributing writer at The Atlantic, a professor at The Johns Hopkins University School of Advanced International Studies, and the Arleigh Burke chair in strategy at CSIS.
 From 2007 to 2009, he was the Counselor of the Department of State.
 He is the author most recently of The Big Stick: The Limits of Soft Power and the Necessity of Military Force.